-Daemen College transfer policies are established by and periodically reviewed by the College’s Educational Policy Committee.
+Daemen University transfer policies are established by and periodically reviewed by the University's Educational Policy Committee.

 Courses are approved for transfer if they have been taken at an institution that has been accredited by any one of the 21 accrediting organizations listed in Accredited Institutions of Postsecondary Education, including state-based, career-related, and faith-related accrediting organizations.